univention/univention-keycloak-app/docs/keycloak-app/database.rst

 .. warning::

-   Changing the database settings after the installations means loosing every existing configuration settings and session.
+   Changing the database settings after the installations means losing every existing configuration settings and session.

    You have to manually backup :program:`Keycloak` before and restore the